longaodai/laravel-repository/README.md

 composer require longaodai/laravel-repository
 ```

-## Configuration

 Publish the configuration file:

 ```bash
 php artisan vendor:publish --tag=laravel-repository
 ```

-This will create a `config/repository.php` file where you can customize.
+This will create a `config/repository.php` file where you can customize package settings.

 ## Quick Start

-### 1. Generate Repository and Service

 Generate a complete repository and service for your model: